-The train from Zagreb to Split will take you around the five hours and will cost you roughly the same as a bus.
-The train from Split to Zagreb is actually very scenic too.
+The train from Zagreb to Split will take about 5 hours and cost you roughly the same as a bus.
+The train from Split to Zagreb is actually very scenic, too.
 It’s just LONG – like, really long.

-The Split to Zagreb train runs between the two cities twice per day, and there is also a Zagreb to Split night train which runs daily during the summer, from May onwards, and three times a week during the off-peak season.
+The Split to Zagreb train runs between the two cities twice per day.
+Additionally, there is also a Zagreb to Split night train, which runs daily during the summer, from May onward, and three times a week during the off-peak season.
 Do bear in mind that the Zagreb to Split night train does take a little longer, but it is comfortable, and there are sleeping carriages you can book.

-It is highly advised to book your train to Split from Zagreb ticket ahead of time, especially from May to September, when the volume of visitors is higher.
+It is highly advised to book your train to Split from Zagreb ticket ahead of time.
+This is especially true from May to September, when the volume of visitors is higher.

 Zagreb To Split Flight

-You have a large number of options for travel from Split to Zagreb and Zagreb to Split which meets the budget and needs of all types of travelers.
+You have a large number of options for travel from Split to Zagreb and Zagreb to Split.
+Together, they offer options that suit the budget and needs of all types of travelers.